JK-A2023/Sparta_IaC/ANSIBLE/installing_ansible.md

 # Verify connection to App EC2:

-1. Move into the .ssh directory:
+1. Within the Ansible Controller, move into the .ssh directory:

 ```
 cd ~/.ssh